abdullahmehboob20s/ReactShopGrupp10/README.md

 ### Create a new branch

-Note: Make sure you are working in your _own_ branch and not directly in Main branch.
+Note: Make sure you are working in your _own_ branch and not directly in Develop branch.

 `git branch <name_of_your_branch>`
 *This will create a new branch.*